 During a recent visit at Factory, one of Bangkok’s best coffee shops, the Thai Barista Champion Athip Archalerttrakool prepared a delicious coffee using the Chemex.
 He shared his Chemex recipe with me so I can tell you guys all about it in this brewing guide.
 Athip prepared a single-origin coffee from PangKhon, a coffee region near Chiang Rai, with black honey processed coffee beans of mixed varietals.
 The flavors to be expected in the cup were orange, sugar cane, and black tea.

 280 grams of water at 93 degrees Celcius

 Brew time 2:30 minutes

 First things first.
-After placing the Chemex filter in the flask Athip rinsed it with hot water to eliminate any unwanted taste from the paper while warming up the glass at the same time.
-This water was then discarded.
+After placing the Chemex filter in the flask Athip rinsed it with hot water to eliminate any unwanted paper taste while warming up the caraffe at the same time.
+The water was then discarded.